Direct temperature determination of a sympathetically cooled large 113Cd+ ion crystal for a microwave clock

-We proposed to use $^{24}$Mg$^{+}$ as the coolant to sympathetically cool {{a}} large $^{113}$Cd$^{+}$ cloud.\cite{zhang2015a} Compared to other ions, only one laser is needed to cool $^{24}$Mg$^{+}$.
-The large mass difference between Cd$^{+}$ and Mg$^{+}$ ions {{results in}} a significant spatial separation between these two kinds of ion crystal, which is helpful {{for reducing}} the light {{(AC Stark)}} shift caused by the cooling laser of $^{24}$Mg$^{+}$.
+{We have proposed using} $^{24}$Mg$^{+}$ as the coolant to sympathetically cool {{a}} large $^{113}$Cd$^{+}$ cloud.\cite{zhang2015a} {In contrast with} other ions, $^{24}$Mg$^{+}$ {only needs one laser to cool it}.
+The large mass difference between {the} Cd$^{+}$ and Mg$^{+}$ ions {(mass ratio = 4.71)} results in a significant spatial separation between these two kinds of ion crystal, which is helpful {{for reducing}} the AC Stark shift caused by laser {cooling the $^{24}$Mg$^{+}$ ions}.
 To estimate the SODFS, the exact temperature of $^{113}$Cd$^{+}$ has to be obtained.
-One can measure the Doppler broadening of a spectral transition to determine the ions' temperature.\cite{hornekaer2000,van1999,hasegawa2001} However, for ions without suitable direct cooling lasers, it is difficult to measure their temperature {{directly}}. {{An indirect method for measuring the ions' temperature is to compare}} CCD photographs of the ions to statistical images generated by molecular dynamics (MD) simulation.\cite{offenberg2008} Nevertheless, the accuracy of this method is limited by the hypotheses {{used in the}} simulation models and the computational accuracy.
-In {{the}} literature, there are several reports of direct measurements of the temperature of SC ions.
-For example, Wineland {{and co-workers}} measured the temperature of $^{199}$Hg$^{+}$ sympathetically cooled by $^{9}$Be$^{+}$ {{in Penning traps}} to {{0.4--1.8~K}},\cite{larson1986} and Imajo {{\emph{et al.}\ measured the temperature of SC Cd$^{+}$ cooled using isotopic ions as 1~K {{also in Penning traps}}.\cite{imajo1996} For Ca$^{+}$--Mg$^{+}$ bi-crystals in a Paul trap, the direct temperature of the inner Mg$^{+}$ core was measured as 40~mK.\cite{hornekaer2000}}} The reported experiments {{show}} that it {{is}} very challenging to cool target ions {{sympathetically using}} coolant ions with a large mass difference due to the limited cooling efficiency.\cite{imajo1997}
+One can measure the Doppler broadening of a spectral transition to determine the ion temperature.\cite{hornekaer2000,van1999,hasegawa2001} However, {it is difficult to measure the ion temperature directly without suitable direct-cooling lasers}. {{An indirect method for measuring the ion temperature is to compare}} CCD photographs of the ions to statistical images generated by {a} molecular dynamics (MD) simulation.\cite{offenberg2008} Nevertheless, the accuracy of this method is limited by the hypotheses {{used in the}} simulation models and the computational accuracy.
+There are several reports of direct measurements of SC ion temperature.
+For example, Wineland {\emph{et al.}} measured the temperature of $^{199}$Hg$^{+}$ sympathetically cooled by $^{9}$Be$^{+}$ {{in Penning traps}} to {{0.4--1.8~K}},\cite{larson1986} and Imajo {\emph{et al.}\ measured the temperature of SC Cd$^{+}$ cooled to 1~K using isotopic ions, {{also in Penning traps}}.\cite{imajo1996} {The direct temperature of the inner Mg$^{+}$ core of Ca$^{+}$--Mg$^{+}$ bi-crystals was measured as 40~mK in a Paul trap.\cite{hornekaer2000}} Reported experiments {{show}} that it {{is}} very challenging to cool target ions {{sympathetically using}} coolant ions with large mass differences because of the limited cooling efficiency.\cite{imajo1997}